Johan de Witt: War with England, conflict with France

+As part of efforts by the States General to contest commercial superiority with England, the Dutch States Army was greatly neglected.
+This was not without danger because French politics at that time was characterized by unbridled expansionism, which was reinforced by the formidable economic competition of the Dutch Republic.
+Johan de Witt tried to guarantee the safety of the Republic with a pro-French policy but did not want to agree with King Louis XIV's plan to divide the Spanish Netherlands.
+He preferred a Spanish-administered buffer zone on the southern border of the Republic to a border with powerful France.

+The Triple Alliance was concluded on 23 January 1668 with England and Sweden.
+It stipulated that the three countries would support each other militarily if France attacked one of them.
+De Witt nevertheless did not want a break with Louis XIV.
+It was therefore agreed to urge Spain to cede a number of cities in the Spanish Netherlands to him.
+Only if Louis XIV rejected this and prolonged the War of Devolution to take control of the whole area would the three countries take military force against France.
+Especially at De Witt's request, that last appointment was included in a secret clause because he did not want to offend the French.
+What De Witt did not know was that Charles II had only entered into the treaty to sever all Dutch-French ties for good.
+A month after its conclusion, he divulged the details of the secret clause to Louis XIV, who, eager for revenge, concluded the secret Treaty of Dover with England, stipulating that the Dutch Republic would be attacked jointly.

+Death

-During 1672, which the Dutch refer to as the disaster year, France and England attacked the Republic in the Franco-Dutch War.
+During 1672, which the Dutch refer to as the Rampjaar ("disaster year"), England and France declared war on the Dutch Republic in the Third Anglo-Dutch War and the Franco-Dutch War, respectively.
 De Witt was severely wounded by a knife-wielding assassin on 21 June.
 He resigned as Grand Pensionary on 4 August, but this was not enough for his enemies.
 His brother Cornelis (who was deputy-in-the-field for de Ruyter at the Raid on the Medway), particularly hated by the Orangists, was arrested on trumped-up charges of treason.
 He was tortured (as was usual under Roman-Dutch law, which required a confession before a conviction was possible) but refused to confess.
 Nevertheless, he was sentenced to exile.
 When his brother went over to the jail (which was only a few steps from his house) to help him get started on his journey, both were attacked by members of The Hague's civic militia.
-The brothers were shot and then left to the mob.
+The brothers were shot and then left to the mob near Gevangenpoort.
 Their naked, mutilated bodies were strung up on the nearby public gibbet, while the Orangist mob ate their roasted livers in a cannibalistic frenzy.
 Throughout it all, a remarkable discipline was maintained by the mob, according to contemporary observers, lending doubt as to the spontaneity of the event.